ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

 * The target Resilient platform must be at the same version or greater than the source Resilient platform.
 * The target Resilient organization must have the same set of custom fields, incident types, playbooks (tasks and phases) in order to synchronize incident data.
 Use the export/import functionality under `Administrator Settings`.
 * The target Resilient organization should have the same users and groups defined.
 For any user or group not found, incident and task ownership as well as member lists will be left empty.
-* To synchronize datatables in real time, create rules specifying the `feed_data` message destination in order to changes.
+* To synchronize datatables in real time, create rules specifying the `feed_data_resilient` message destination in order to changes.

 ## Setup Steps
 1. Ensure Resilient version requirements are met for both the source and destination instances.